HVACR Students

 After San Jacinto College

-Use your knowledge and skills to become a state-licensed independent business owner or find employment with the many companies looking for qualified technicians.
+Use your skills to become a licensed business owner or find a job with one of the many companies looking for qualified technicians.

 You’re in Demand!

-Air Conditioning Technology is one of the fastest growing fields in the Gulf Coast area—probably because the greater Houston Gulf Coast area is considered to be the most air-conditioned region in the world.
-As a graduate of the Air Conditioning Technology program, you will enter a high-demand career with excellent earning potential.
-Here’s what industry advisors have to say about the field:
+Air Conditioning Technology is one of the fastest-growing fields in the Gulf Coast area, mainly because the Houston area has more air conditioning than almost anywhere else in the world.
+As a graduate of the Air Conditioning Technology program, you'll start a career that's in high demand with great earning potential.
+Here’s what industry experts have to say about the field.

 10